-After your procedure, a dressing will be applied to prevent bleeding.
+After your procedure, a dressing will be applied to your arm to prevent bleeding.
 It should remain in place for at least 3 hours, but not more than 5 hours.
-Most patients have no side effects after the procedure and can resume their regular activities.
+If your CVC was used, it will be flushed and recapped.

-- Have chills or a temperature of 100.4° F (38° C) or higher
+- Develop a temperature of 100.4° F (38° C) or higher